siddhanttt2506/Brain-Spy/Model/Group_Dabeet_Ram_Aayush_Aditya/README.md

 - A **3D Convolutional Neural Network (3D CNN)** tailored for volumetric brain scan data
 - A **Spatial Graph Convolutional Neural Network (SGCNN)** leveraging spatial relationships within brain structures
 - A **Double CNN architecture** combining dual feature extraction paths
+- A **Attention-based eXplainability** using 2D CNNs to capture correlations and classify 3D MRIs

 For Transfer Learning Models and Double CNN architecture model, we used entropy based slicing to extract key slices of brain scan data as input.
 ### Problem Statement